MON - FRI: 08:00 - 05:00 PM

 There are a few routes you can take, the most common being installing solar PVs on your roof, perhaps solar thermal for water heating, or – if you have space – a wind turbine.

-Solar panels have been growing in popularity over the last 20 years, driven by financial incentives from government which made them a very attractive investment.
+Solar panels have been growing in popularity over the last 20 years, driven by financial incentives from the government which made them a very attractive investment.
 However, there are a number of important issues I’d like to highlight with solar panels, which to my mind makes them a poor choice, namely:

 NIKI: Do we need to look into our energy suppliers?